Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6670 (OEM) 1GB should perform a small bit faster than the GeForce GT 240 GDDR5 overall. (explain)
+Memory BandwidthTheoretically, the Radeon HD 6670 (OEM) 1GB should perform a small bit faster than the GeForce GT 240 GDDR5 overall. (explain)

-Texel RateThe Radeon HD 6670 (OEM) 1GB is a bit (approximately 9%) better at texture filtering than the GeForce GT 240 GDDR5. (explain)
+Texel RateThe Radeon HD 6670 (OEM) 1GB is just a bit (about 9%) faster with regards to texture filtering than the GeForce GT 240 GDDR5. (explain)

-Pixel RateThe Radeon HD 6670 (OEM) 1GB should be a lot (more or less 45%) better at anti-aliasing than the GeForce GT 240 GDDR5, and should be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 6670 (OEM) 1GB should be a lot (approximately 45%) faster with regards to anti-aliasing than the GeForce GT 240 GDDR5, and also will be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison